MicrosoftLearning/mslearn-mlops/documentation/01-script.md

 ## Instructions

+To work through the challenges, you need **your own public repo** which includes the challenge files.
+Create a new public repo by navigating to [https://github.com/MicrosoftLearning/mslearn-mlops](https://github.com/MicrosoftLearning/mslearn-mlops) and selecting the **Use this template** button to create your own repo.

 In the **experimentation** folder, you'll find a Jupyter notebook that trains a classification model.
 The data used by the notebook is in the **experimentation/data** folder and contains a CSV file.

-In the **src/model** folder you'll find a **train.py** script which already has converted most of the code from the notebook.
+In the **src/model** folder you'll find a `train.py` script which already includes code converted from part of the notebook.
 It's up to you to complete it.

 - Go through the notebook to understand what the code does.
-- Convert the code under the **Split data** header and include it in the **train.py** script as a **split_data** function.
+- Convert the code under the **Split data** header and include it in the `train.py` script as a `split_data` function.
 Remember to:
     - Remove nonessential code.
     - Include the necessary code as a function.
+    - Include any necessary libraries at the top of the script.

 <details>
 <summary>Hint</summary>
 <br/>
-The split_data function is already included in the main function.
-You only need to add the function itself with the required inputs and outputs underneath the comment <b>TO DO: add function to split data</b>.
+The <code>split_data</code> function is already included in the main function.
+You only need to add the function itself with the required inputs and outputs underneath the comment <code>TO DO: add function to split data</code>.
 </details>

 - Add logging so that every time you run the script, all parameters and metrics are tracked.
 Use the autologging feature of MLflow to also ensure the necessary model files are stored with the job run to easily deploy the model in the future.